thin fashion models

 Pashalis Laoutaris

 I am a professional writer, fashion blogger, and owner of the site https://laoutaris.com.
-As a salesperson for more than 20 years, I have experience of 10 years in the fashion industry.
+I have more than 20 years of experience as a salesperson in the fashion industry and 10 years of experience as a fashionista.
 I consider myself a true fashionista.
-I am writing daily blog articles about fashion, tools and converters, and everything you need to know about the current fashion trends.
+I write daily blog articles about fashion, tools and converters, and everything you need to know about current fashion trends.

 Share this article